CSV / PDF Importing

 Troubleshooting

-I'm having issues with my CSV file.
+I'm having issues with my CSV file

-Because there isn't a standard format for transactions in a CSV file, every bank exports transactions differently and we may sometimes encounter a CSV that we're not able to parse.
+Because there isn't a standard format for transactions in a CSV file, every bank exports transactions differently and we may sometimes encounter a CSV that we're unable to parse.
 However, we're working towards being able to support all variations and flavours of these CSV files.
-Please contact us at support@lunchmoney.app with a snippet of your file and we'll work on getting it supported.
+Please contact us at [email protected] with a snippet of your file and we'll work on getting it supported.

 Last updated